Federal habeas corpus petition for immigration detention by Gozel Law Firm.

 A Writ of Habeas Corpus is a fundamental constitutional instrument used to challenge the legality of an individual’s detention.
 In the immigration context, its primary purpose is to provide judicial oversight when ICE holds a noncitizen without a sufficient legal basis or for an unreasonable duration.

-Under 28 U.S.C. § 2241, Federal District Courts have the jurisdiction to review the lawfulness of your custody.
+Under 28 U.S.C. § 2241, Federal District Courts have the jurisdiction to review the lawfulness of your loved one's custody.
 This is a critical distinction because, unlike Immigration Judges who belong to the Executive Branch and are bound by agency policies, Federal Judges (Article III Judges) are independent.
-They have the authority to overrule the government and protect your constitutional rights when the immigration court system fails to act.
+They have the authority to overrule the government and protect their constitutional rights when the immigration court system fails to act.

 When a habeas petition is filed, the Federal Court typically reviews the detention through three criteria:

 Federal litigation is often the most effective path to liberty in a restrictive political atmosphere.
 In many jurisdictions, Habeas Corpus petitions have shown a success rate of over 90% in securing either a bond hearing or direct release for eligible detainees.
 We focus on cases where the administrative process has stalled and federal intervention is required to restore a client's freedom.
+Our practice focuses on representing individuals in the following circumstances:

 Note: You do not have to wait 6 months to file this type of habeas petition, we can act as soon as a bond hearing is denied for lack of jurisdiction.